UltraCade uVC for Downscaling

 Setup required: None

-Cost and availability: High cost to benefit, rarely found second-hand online
+Cost and availability: Rarely found second-hand online, expensive

 The Universal Video Converter (uVC) was actively supported by UltraCade Technologies between 2003-2005, and were intended for downscaling PC’s to a tri-sync arcade cabinet.
 They officially support the following resolutions: XGA (1024×768), SVGA (800×600) and VGA (640×480), and downscale to EGA (640×384, 24KHz) and CGA (640×240 15KHz ie 240p).
 The 640×480 input will likely be the more useful input resolution for console gaming, given the other two are PC resolutions.